Crash victim airlifted after serious Maranoa rollover

 A Queensland Police Service spokeswoman said at 6.21am this morning, a male driver in a single traffic crash rolled off the road 20km east of Mitchell, heading towards Amby.

-"The man was transported to Mitchell airport, where he was flown out on a care flight helicopter to Toowoomba hospital where he arrived at 11.30am," she said.
+"The man was transported to Mitchell airport, where he was flown out on a LifeFlight helicopter to Toowoomba hospital where he arrived at 11.30am," she said.

+The driver is said to be in a stable condition after suffering minor injuries.

 More to come...